bedroom

 Cozy guest room ideas work better when layered lighting makes the space flexible for reading and winding down.
 Plug-in sconces add glow without hardwiring and keep nightstands clear.
 Place warm 2700K bulbs so the light feels gentle, not clinical.
 Keep the sconce profile under 4 inches so the wall reads clean.
 A small linen shade softens the spread of light.

-Cozy guest bedroom ideas help visitors feel cared for with simple, thoughtful upgrades.
-This guide focuses on soft textures, warm light, and practical comfort details that make a welcoming guest room feel effortless.
-Use the ideas to refresh a spare bedroom or make a multipurpose space more inviting..
-Layered bedside lighting with plug-in sconces
+Cozy guest bedroom ideas help visitors feel cared for with simple, thoughtful upgrades that work in apartments and small spaces alike.
+This guide covers soft textures, warm lighting, and practical comfort details that make a welcoming guest room feel effortless, even on a budget.
+Whether you want to refresh a spare bedroom or make a multipurpose room more inviting for overnight guests, these renter-friendly ideas keep setup easy and results impressive..
+Plug-in brass wall sconce with linen shade

 Prompt: Nature documentary capture on Hasselblad X2D 100C with XCD 90V lens at f/4.
 Hyper-realistic 3/4 view of a bedside wall with plug-in sconce, nightstand, and book.
 Materials: brushed brass, linen shade, painted wood, cotton bedding.
 Warm low lamp light, creamy whites with amber highlights.
 Mood: cozy, refined, restful.
 Shallow depth of field with sharp product detail.
 Balanced minimalist composition, soft shadows, visible room context.
 No text, no logos, no watermarks, high contrast on textures.
 Negative prompt: blurry, deformed, extra objects, overexposed, underexposed, cluttered background, text, watermark, lowres, artifacts.
 Steps: 12, CFG: 1.4, Resolution: 768x1024.